Cameron Atlas

 Biography

 Most leadership keynotes ask an audience to absorb an argument.
 A small number ask them to feel it.
 Cameron Atlas works in the second category.
-His keynotes are built around original music played live on a grand piano, with the argument about resilience, focus and decision-making woven into the performance rather than delivered alongside it.
+The substance is what senior leaders need under continuous change: adaptability, resilience, focus and clear decision-making.
+What makes it land is the live music, performed on grand piano and guitar, so the argument is experienced rather than just heard.

 The substantive content is straightforward.
-After more than 15 years running The Edge of Possible Leadership Program with CEOs, founders and senior teams, he addresses what senior leaders actually need when they are running organisations through continuous change: composure, clarity, and the ability to make decisions when the conditions keep moving.
-The music is the carrier, not the point.
+After more than 15 years running The Edge of Possible High Performance Program with CEOs, founders and senior teams, he addresses what senior leaders actually need when they are running organisations through continuous change: composure, clarity, and the ability to make decisions when the conditions keep moving.

 His clearest public proof point is the TEDxRoma talk “What Future Are We Creating?”, now featured on TED.com, which assembled 80 musicians from 40 countries into a single collaborative performance.
 He has since taken the format to keynote stages internationally, and his songs have been heard across 195 countries.
 He hosts The Edge of Possible, which Apple Podcasts has ranked among the top 100 in self-improvement, and works with a roster of high-performing operators between speaking engagements.